Your Responsibility for Internal Control

 • Correcting errors before work is referred to higher levels for review.

-• Taking all reasonable steps to safeguard College assets and resources against waste, loss, damage, unauthorized use, or misappropriation.
+• Taking all reasonable steps to safeguard University assets and resources against waste, loss, damage, unauthorized use, or misappropriation.

 • Reporting breakdowns in internal control systems or suggesting improvements to their supervisor.